Table of Contents[Hide][Click to Show]

 You can stay in Jerome at the historic (and allegedly haunted) Grand Hotel, if you dare.
 Because I was exploring the Verde Valley and nearby Sedona and I didn’t want to deal with going up and down the winding mile every day, I stayed in Cottonwood, Arizona, at the Verde Valley RV and Camping Resort, a Thousand Trails property.

-I never considered staying at a campground because I don’t camp and I don’t own an RV.
+I never considered staying at a campground because I don’t camp and I don’t own an RV (although renting an RV seems like fun.)
 But I encourage you to investigate, particularly if you’re traveling with small children.
 The Verde Valley RV and Camping Resort has several small cabins and tiny houses available to rent.
 And average nightly rates are a very budget-friendly $150.
 Plus you get the convenience of an equipped kitchen, living room, covered outdoor space with fire pit and access to the campground’s clubhouse, pool, hot tub, playground and mini golf course.

 Benefits of a Campground Cabin Rental